Last updated: May 2026

-• Zero inventory costs: No capital tied up in pre-produced stock
+• Zero inventory costs: no capital tied up in pre-produced stock

-• Elimination of deadstock: Products only made after purchase
+• Elimination of deadstock: products only made after purchase

-• Improved cash flow: Pay for production after receiving customer payment
+• Improved cash flow: pay for production after receiving customer payment

-• Product flexibility: Offer more variations without inventory risk
+• Product flexibility: offer more variations without inventory risk

 This just-in-time fulfillment approach eliminates multiple supply chain steps.
 The process typically follows these steps: